Michelangelo Falvetti

-Michelangelo Falvetti (December 25, 1642 – 1693) was an Italian Baroque composer as well as a Catholic priest.
+Michelangelo Falvetti (29 December 1642 – May or June 1697) was an Italian Baroque composer as well as a Catholic priest.

-Falvetti was born in Melicuccà in Calabria, Kingdom of Naples on December 25, 1642, but spent most of his life and musical career in the Kingdom of Sicily.
-In 1670, he became Maestro di cappella in Palermo, and in 1678 founded the 'Unione dei Musici' in that city.
-In or around 1682 he moved to Messina where he was named Maestro di Cappella del Senato di Messina.
-Falvetti died in Messina in 1693.
+Falvetti was born in Melicuccà in Calabria, Kingdom of Naples on 29 December 1642, but spent most of his life and musical career in the Kingdom of Sicily.
+In 1670, he became Maestro di Cappella in Palermo, and in 1679 founded the 'Unione dei Musici' in that city.
+In or around 1682 he moved to Messina where he was named Maestro di Cappella by the Senate of Messina.
+Little is known about Falvetti's life after he gave up his post of Maestro di Cappella in 1695.
+He probably died in Messina in May or June 1697.